The Siamese cat personality is what makes this breed extra-special!

-But I believe that every cat breed has its own particular nature, and the personality of the Siamese cat does make it quite unlike other breeds.
+The Siamese cat personality is what makes this breed so extra-special.
+I believe that every cat breed has its own particular nature, and the temperament of the Siamese cat makes it quite unlike other breeds.

 So just what is it about the Siamese cat personality that sets these cats apart?

-Toys that rattle and jingle, 'adventure playground' cat trees and cat condos, and anything with feathers or fur that looks vaguely like a bird or a mouse will excite their interest.
+that looks vaguely like a bird or a mouse will all excite their interest.

-They love stalking, so a piece of string (preferably with something looking like a mouse attached and dragged round the house by you!) will keep them entertained for hours.
+looking like a mouse attached and dragged round the house by you!) will

-You'll probably get bored of playing long before they do.
+keep them entertained for hours.
+You'll probably get bored of playing long before they do!

+Siamese cats are muscular and athletic and very graceful … except when they're not!
 They have an extraordinarily beautiful walk and they generally leap and pirouette with all the strength and precision of ballet dancers.

 But there's a clown-like, clumsy side to their nature too, and they occasionally misjudge their intended target when jumping up on something, resulting in a rather undignified scrabble for balance.